setcd-io/connectrpc/README.md

-# Protobuf Bindings using ConnectRPC for Etcd Client/Server
+# ConnectRPC Protobuf Bindings for Etcd Client/Server

 The following repository contains generated protobuf files for Etcd Server using ConnectRPC.